VahagnMian/terraform-aws-env-ec2/README.md

-Terraform module thats will remove burden of creating underling infrastructure for EC2 instance
+Terraform module which will remove the burden of creating the underling infrastructure for EC2 instance

 Usage Example